-To help regulated Cannabis and Hemp markets efficiently facilitate the B2B exchange of commodities and finished goods, by powering world-class integrated platforms providing innovative marketplace solutions, trustworthy environments, socially conscious trade standards, and complete market intelligence.
+To help legal Cannabis markets worldwide efficiently facilitate the B2B exchange of commodity and finished products, by powering world-class innovative platforms that provide integrated marketplace solutions, trustworthy environments, sensible trade standards, regulatory transparency and complete market intelligence.

 There’s nothing like federal law to make even the most legitimate business operators in the cannabis industry feel like a bunch of drug dealers.

 While the nearly $7 billion weed industry is growing, the conflict between federal marijuana prohibition and state laws authorizing medical and recreational pot use makes it almost impossible for many cannabis businesses to have bank accounts or accept credit cards.
 Federally regulated banks usually refuse to work with clients who make their money from a Schedule I drug that is still in the same category as heroin.

 Now, a number of startups are using blockchain technology to to facilitate business transactions in the cannabis industry.
 With digital currency, they’re hoping to target the nearly 75 percent of all cannabis businesses that operate only in cash and without bank accounts—despite a statement from the Justice and Treasury Departments that should have allowed banks to serve state-compliant marijuana businesses.

 “At the end of the day it’s impossible to reconcile these transactions because they’re predominantly cash and because the ledgers were put together by the individuals who worked in the cannabis industry, so they could have been manipulated,” Lamine Zarrad told Motherboard.

 Zarrad is the founder of Tokken, a Colorado-based company that provides an online banking experience for cannabis companies using an indelible blockchain ledger ensuring data integrity and proprietary compliance.